-Why Kate Middleton And William Refuse Christmas With The Queen
+Why Kate Middleton And Prince William Refused To Spend Christmas With The Queen

 “If William and Kate can take a step back from Official Royal duties at certain times, in order to keep life as simple and normal as possible for George and Charlotte then that’s absolutely the right decision.”

-At Sandringham, the little prince and princess would be expected to toe the line, and march through Christmas Day on a strict “military operation” schedule that applies to everything from walking the dogs and eating breakfast to specific bedtimes for adults and children alike.
+At Sandringham, the little prince and princess would be expected to toe the line and march through Christmas Day on a strict “military operation” schedule that applies to everything from walking the dogs and eating breakfast to specific bedtimes for adults and children alike.
 The family lunch is “penciled in for just 50 minutes.”

 Over at the Middleton’s $5 million mansion, things are done a little differently.
-The family hang out however they want, and Michael Middleton is known to “liven up proceedings” with fancy dress.
+The family hangs out however they want, and Michael Middleton is known to “liven up proceedings” with fancy dress.

 On one occasion, grandpa Middleton wore a sumo wrestler costume, and since he owns an enormous party supply company, it’s a safe bet that he has plenty more where that came from.